imvast/Discord-MassReporter/README.md

-# Discord-Mass-Report
+# Discord-MassReporter
-Discord Mass Reporter :)
+A Mass Reporter for Discord :)